kgyrtkirk/druid/.github/BENCHMARKING.md

 - Separate repository `kgyrtkirk/druid-bench` must exist
 - GitHub Pages must be enabled for `kgyrtkirk/druid-bench` (Settings → Pages)
+- GitHub Secret `BENCH_REPO_TOKEN` must be configured:
-- Workflow needs write permissions to push to `kgyrtkirk/druid-bench` repository
+  - Create a Personal Access Token (PAT) with write access to `kgyrtkirk/druid-bench`
+  - Add it as a repository secret named `BENCH_REPO_TOKEN` in the main repository's settings

 ## Implementation Details